Jubsz2304/Parabank-API-Test-Automation/README.md

   - It was used describe and it nomenclature in a clear and objective way;

-  - It was configured the project for low Chrome consumption in e2e settings;

   - It was used commands as a good practice to code the scenarios below.

   - The project wiki details the testing strategies used for this project, as well as possible improvements.<br>